deadlyvipers/dojo_rules/introduction.md

 My name is TylerMays.
+My favorite Code School path is JavaScript.
 I am not a github master, but I am here to learn.